szymooneq/Apple-E-Commerce-Store/README.md

 - client created with React (Vite) with TypeScript
 - payments provided by Stripe
 - CMS with Strapi
-- server deploy on Railway.app with PostgreSQL
+- server deployment on Railway with PostgreSQL
-- locale data stored on SQLite
+- local data stored on SQLite
 - media stored on Cloudinary
-- env variables used to switch between locale and production
+- environment variables to switch between locale and production
 - data fetching and caching with Tanstack React Query
-- axios and REST API used to fetch data
+- Axios and REST API is used to fetch data
-- context and reducer used for manage cart items
+- context and reducer for managing shopping cart items
-- routing with React Router v6.6
+- routing with React Router
-- layout and styling with SASS
+- styling with SASS
 - responsive website design
 - inspired by Apple

 ## Tutorial and project structure

-Inside of project, you'll see the following folders and files:
+Inside the project you'll see the following folders and files:

 ```
 PROJECT_ROOT